 The next few weeks

 Don’t bump your nose into anything.
 Stay away from pullover sweaters and other garments that brush against your nose.
 Take your temperature often.
 You really don’t want to catch a cold or the flu right now — your nose is still much too fragile to sneeze through.
 Limiting human contact and washing your hands often will do a lot to prevent that.
 Always put sunscreen on your nose if going outside on a sunny day.
 Don’t do anything that might raise blood pressure in your head, such as bending over or exercising hard.
-An experienced top rhinoplasty surgeon can give you advice on managing your recovery that is both more thorough and better tailored to your personal medical situation.
+An experienced rhinoplasty surgeon can give you advice on managing your recovery that is both more thorough and better tailored to your personal medical situation.

 Charlotte’s most experienced rhinoplasty surgeon

-Dr. Sean Freeman is the top rhinoplasty surgeon in Charlotte.
+Dr. Sean Freeman is the best rhinoplasty surgeon in Charlotte.
 He’s been certified by two different surgery boards, the American Board of Otolaryngology (head and neck surgery) and the American Board of Facial Plastic and Reconstructive Surgery.
 Since 1988 he has done nothing but facial plastic surgery, including nose jobs.
 Many of his patients have already had rhinoplasty done by other surgeons, and come to him for revision rhinoplasty to get the results they originally wanted.
-If you’re looking for top rhinoplasty, schedule your appointment today or ask for online consultation to get a discount on the fee.
+If you’re looking for rhinoplasty, schedule your appointment today or ask for online consultation to get a discount on the fee.

 Contact Dr. Sean Freeman at Only Faces, Charlotte’s most experienced rhinoplasty surgeon and top facial plastic surgeon, to schedule a consultation to find out what procedure is right for you.
 Call today.